Affordable Health Insurance of Individuals, the Self Employed, Insurance Broker, Boulder, Colorado

 Answer:

 Not a red cent!
 The insurance company pays our fee.
-It cost you no more to work through us.
+It costs you no more to work with us.

 Answer:

-Question: What if I get declined after applying for an individual health insurance plan?
+Question: What if I get declined after applying for an individual health insurance policy?

 Answer: